mit-ll/spacegym-kspdg/README.md

 ### Install KSP & Making History Expansion

 1. Purchase and Download Kerbal Space Program and Making History expansion: https://store.privatedivision.com/game/buy-kerbal-space-program-ksp
-    + Make sure to purchase _DRM Free Private Division_ as the platform
+    + Make sure to purchase _Direct Download / DRM Free Private Division_ as the platform.
+Make sure you are buying KSP1 and not the recently released KSP2; none of this will work on KSP2!
-    + Download KSP v1.12.3 "On Final Approach" Portable (.zip)
+    + Download the most recent version of KSP  "On Final Approach" Portable (.zip).
+As of this writing and testing, the most recent version was v1.12.3 but more recent patches have been released (i.e. 1.12.5)
-    + Download Making History v1.12.1
+    + Download the most recent version of Making History expansion pack.
+As of this writing the most recent version was v1.12.1
 2. Unzip `ksp-osx-1.12.3.zip` to desired location; for simplicity, all instructions assume the unzipped KSP folder is placed on the Desktop
 3. Attempt to open the KSP game executable/app (e.g. `KSP.app` on Mac)